rcazzara/seldovia/_people/Morris_Luned_Lewis.md

 last_name: Morris
 maiden_name: Lewis
 first_name: Luned
+birth_date: 1885-04-13
 birth_location: Wales
 death_date: 1969-02-23
 death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 83
 source_file: Cemetery Directory
 ---
-# Luned LEWIS Morris

-**April 13, 1885, Dolgelly, Wales – February 23, 1969, Seldovia,
-Alaska**

-**Richard C. Morris** was born in Lancashire, England and came to Alaska at the turn of the 20<sup>th</sup> century to mine for gold.
-In 1907 he invested his savings in a small general store in Tofty, Alaska, becoming half owner.
-A few years later he moved the store to the more economically sound village o Nenana and did well.
-In 1918 he returned to Wales and married **Luned Lewis**, with whom he had corresponded for ten years.
-They returned to Nenana in the spring of 1919.
+**LUNED *LEWIS* MORRIS** was born in Wales April 13, 1885.
+She corresponded with [**Richard C. Morris**](./Morris_Richard_C.md) for 10 years when he was in Alaska and in 1918 he returned to Wales to marry her.
+They returned to Nenana, Alaska in the spring of 1919.
 In 1922 their son, Berwyn was born, but their happiness was short-lived when they lost him in the 1923 flu epidemic.